A Stacked Area Chart is one of the best visualization designs for displaying the trend of key variables in your data.

 Besides, you can export your charts in SVG.

 The cutting-edge application does not require coding or programming skills, unlike other data visualization add-ons.
-More so, it has an ultra-friendly UI for everyone to use.
+Plus, it features an ultra-friendly UI, making it accessible to everyone.

-This tool comes pre-loaded with a ready-made Stacked Area Chart in Excel, plus amazing other advanced visualization designs to offset the missing ones in the application.
-Use ChartExpo to produce graphs that are incredibly easy to read and understand.
+This tool comes pre-loaded with a ready-made Stacked Area Chart in Excel, along with a collection of cool Excel charts and graphs, as well as other advanced visualization designs to fill in the gaps missing from the application.
+Use ChartExpo to produce graphs that are not only visually stunning but also incredibly easy to read and understand.

 You can easily access the chart in your ChartExpo.
 You’ll learn more about this cutting-edge tool in the next section.